Brainboxx/ShelterSearch/README.md

  3. Make your changes and commit them.
  4. Push your changes to your forked repository.
  5. Submit a pull request explaining your changes.

+This project is deployed, you can check it out https://shelterseach.onrender.com/

 # License
 This project is licensed under the MIT License.